- Are NER Rides safe?

 Q: Where do the rides start?
 How do I get there?

 Specific start locations are located on each event information page.
-Many Boston area rides start in Concord, Massachusetts at one of several spots near the center of town.
+Many Boston area rides start in or around Concord, Massachusetts, about 20 miles West of Boston.
 Ride start locations can be a volunteer’s house, a coffee/bike shop, or a large parking lot.
 Restrooms are normally available.

 Be sure to double check the start location and plan to be at the start early in case you have trouble finding a good place to park.
 In some cases the designated parking area may be a short riding distance from where the ride itself will begin.